 Preflowers can initially be extremely small and difficult to identify with the naked eye, but you can use a magnifying glass.
 Examine the nodes of the plant and look for early growth of small sacs (males) or two bracts (females), which will eventually produce a hair stigma.

 Although there are other methods to determine the sex of the plant, examining the formation before flowering is the most reliable.
 Removing males early is important for two reasons: it frees up space in your garden for females to grow bigger and stronger, and it prevents males from pollinating females.

 How to Avoid Male Plants With Seed Selection

 Problems with male cannabis plants can be avoided by using feminized seeds.

 These types of seeds are created in such a way that they do not contain male chromosomes, thus ensuring that every plant grown from them will flower as 100% female and is capable of producing a harvest of resinous buds.

 Many cannabis growers decide to grow feminized seeds to avoid the difficulty (especially for beginners) of gender identification and weeding out males early in the flowering period.

 What are hermaphroditic cannabis plants?

-When a female plant develops both male and female sexual organs, it is considered hermaphroditic.
-This means that your cannabis plant is now able to produce pollen that can fertilise the entire garden.
-“Ermendo fuori”, as some call it, is something that generally happens when a plant becomes excessively stressed.
-Some plant stress factors include:
+When a female plant develops both male and female sex organs, it is considered hermaphroditic.
+This means that your cannabis plant is now able to produce pollen and pollinate the whole garden.
+Except in rare cases here, genetics and certain plant stressors include: